AU-COBRA/ConCert/README.md

 The [execution](execution/) folder contains the formalization of the smart contract execution layer, which allows reasoning about, and property-based testing of, interacting contracts.
 The [test](execution/test) folder contains the property-based testing framework.
 The key generators used for automatically generating blockchain execution traces for testing can be found in [TraceGens.v](execution/test/TraceGens.v).
 The testing framework was developed as part of a Master's Thesis at Aarhus University, and the thesis detailing (an earlier state of) the development can be found [here](https://github.com/mikkelmilo/ConCert-QuickChick-Testing-Thesis).

-The [typed-extraction](https://github.com/AU-COBRA/typed-extraction) submodule contains an implementation of the extraction pipeline based on MetaCoq's **verified erasure** extended with an erasure procedure for types.
-It also features *certifying*(proof-generating) pre-processing steps and verified dead argument elimination.

 The [extraction](extraction/) folder contains an extraction pipeline for smart contract languages.
 Currently, we support smart contract languages Liquidity and CameLIGO, and general-purpose languages Elm and Rust as targets.
 Pretty-printers to these languages are implemented directly in Coq.